paulsayad/CS335-KeyWords-In-File/README.md

 ## About the Project

+* Create a program that can read in keywords from a file and search another file for the keywords
+* Can also find the total occurrences of the keyword and even in specific lines

 ## Project Design

-* Create two text files
+* Two text files
-1. Keywords.txt file to hold the keywords
+1. Keywords.txt file holds the keywords
-2. Text.txt file to hold the text to be searched
+2. Text.txt file holds the text which will be searched

 * KeywordsInFile function where all processing wil take place.
 Time Complexity: O(N + M) time
 * KeywordFound(keyword) function which returns true if the specified keyword was found in the text.
 Returns false otherwise.
 Time Complexity: O(1) time.